Pneumology - Case Reports

 Authors

-Chylothorax indicates the accumulation of chyle in the pleural cavity.
-It is a rare cause of pleural effusion, especially bilaterally.
-In clinical practice, the presence of milky fluid in the pleural cavity raises the suspicion of chylothorax.
-The most common cause is trauma, iatrogenic or non, owing to thoracic duct injury, which transports chyle from the lymphatic system into the bloodstream.
-The case we describe is of a 53-year-old female who was referred to our hospital with bilateral pleural effusions and a left supraclavicular mass.
-From the diagnostic studies, the nontraumatic causes of chylothorax were excluded.
-The potential diagnosis was traumatic chylothorax, a diagnosis of exclusion, as it appeared after muscle stretch and receded with a fat-free diet and repose without any relapse.
+Chylothorax refers to the accumulation of chyle in the pleural cavity and is a rare cause of pleural effusion, especially bilaterally.
+In clinical practice, the presence of milky fluid in the pleural cavity raises suspicion for chylothorax.
+The most common cause is trauma, iatrogenic or non, resulting from thoracic duct injury, which transports chyle from the lymphatic system into the bloodstream.
+Here, we present the case of a 53-year-old female who was referred to our hospital with bilateral pleural effusions and a left supraclavicular mass.
+Diagnostic investigations excluded nontraumatic causes of chylothorax.
+The potential diagnosis was traumatic chylothorax, a diagnosis of exclusion, as it appeared after muscle strain.
+This condition was resolved with a fat-free diet and repose without any relapse.

 Downloads